 Chart models are classified by their influence on a trend – continuation, reversal, and two-sided patterns.
 We want to remind you of a widespread statement: “Trend will more likely to continue than to reverse.”
 Therefore, continuation patterns are more efficient than reversal ones.

-Summary table and a cheat sheet on Forex patterns (all the links below are clickable):
+Summary table and a cheat sheet on Forex trading patterns (all the links below are clickable):

 |Head and Shoulders||Pennant||Triangle|